liuhebian/agent-framework-helloworld/begin/Lab2-Deploy-Your-Agent-to-Azure-Foundry.md

-# Lab 2: Deploy Your Agent to Azure AI Foundry
+# Lab 2: Deploy Your Agent to Microsoft Foundry

 Welcome to Lab 2.
-In this lab, you will build a lightweight Azure AI Foundry host agent and deploy it using Azure Developer CLI (`azd`).
+In this lab, you will build a lightweight Microsoft Foundry host agent and deploy it using Azure Developer CLI (`azd`).

 This lab is designed for people who are new to Python, agent development, and deployment.
 You will work from the `begin` folder and use the starter file `begin/hostagent.py`.

 By the end of this lab, you will be able to:
 - set up environment variables in a `.env` file
-- complete a starter host agent that connects to Azure AI Foundry
+- complete a starter host agent that connects to Microsoft Foundry
 - run the agent locally with `azd`
-- deploy the app to Azure AI Foundry or Azure-hosted environment using `azd deploy`
+- deploy the app to Microsoft Foundry or Azure-hosted environment using `azd deploy`
 - understand the difference between local testing and remote deployment

 ---